 With a dual Masters in Theological Studies (Pastoral Care and Counseling) and a Masters in Social Work, Leslie worked on the inpatient psychiatric unit of Montefiore Medical Center (Bronx, NY) and as an outpatient therapist at Hazelden, NY for 10 years.
 Her professional experiences led her to her own private practice where she interweaves and incorporates trauma modalities such as Codependency and Reparenting as well as EMDR and Somatic Experiencing to treat those with a spectrum of trauma.

 Candidate.
-Through IITAP, (since 2023), (International Institute for Trauma and Addiction Professionals), founded by Dr. Patrick Carnes.
+IITAP, (2023), (International Institute for Trauma and Addiction Professionals), founded by Dr. Patrick Carnes.

-Through IITAP, (since 2019), (International Institute for Trauma and Addiction Professionals), founded by Dr. Patrick Carnes.
+Through IITAP, (2019), (International Institute for Trauma and Addiction Professionals), founded by Dr. Patrick Carnes.

-Somatic Experiencing International (since 2018), created by Dr. Peter A. Levine.
+Somatic Experiencing International (2018), created by Dr. Peter A. Levine.
 Somatic Experiencing Practitioner.
 The SE modality releases stored, locked trauma in the body caused by PTSD and/or the wounds of early developmental attachment trauma.

 Deb Dana and Stephen Porges, PhD.
 Theory of our automated nervous system; polyvagal provides a framework and exercises created to regulate our nervous system and how to better understand below the level of conscious awareness.